Code-Institute-Submissions/the-running-team/README.md

 Thanks to my mentor [Jonathan Munz](https://github.com/jpmunz) for guidance on the project and for providing online litterature.

 Thanks to [Tim](https://github.com/TravelTimN) at [Code Institute](https://github.com/Code-Institute-Org) for letting me preview the updated videos of the mini project [Task Manager](https://github.com/TravelTimN/flask-task-manager-project).
-Large parts of the register and login functionality were picked up from these videos.
+Large parts of the register and login/log out functionality were picked up from these videos.